GetintheLoop/painless-sqlalchemy/README.md

 # Internals and Optimization

-#### Fetch as Required
+#### Load as Required

 When using serialize only necessary fields are queried.
 There are multiple steps here used to accomplish this.
 First determine required columns:

-1) Expand columns, make them unique, filter not exposed, handle MapColumns
+- Expand columns, make them unique, filter not exposed, handle MapColumns
-2) Add column required for relationship joins
+- Gather columns required for relationship joins

 Then apply filtering separately: